indigo-astronomy/indigo/indigo_drivers/mount_synscan/README.md

 Driver is developed and tested with:
 * SkyWatcher NEQ6 Pro
+* SkyWatcher AZ-GTi

 ## Comments

-Use URL in form tcp://host:port to connect to the mount over network (default port is 9999).
+Use URL in form synscan://host:port to connect to the mount over UDP (default port is 11880).
+Use just synscan:// for autodetection.
-To export the mount over the network one can use Nexbridge https://sourceforge.net/projects/nexbridge

-This driver uses libnexstar library https://sourceforge.net/projects/libnexstar/

 A non-standard switch property "Guider rate" is provided by this driver.